 If you notice symptoms of a gas leak, the first thing you should do is alert anyone inside and leave your home immediately.
 Do not use your phone and be sure not to touch anything on your way out, including light switches.
 Even the simple spark that can be caused when flipping a switch can be enough to cause a major explosion.

 Once you have exited your home, call 911 or your utility company and alert them of the gas leak.
 They will come out and inspect the symptoms of a natural gas leak, turning off the gas and making sure it’s safe to return.
 Once the gas has been turned off, you’ll want to contact an emergency plumber or contractor to come and assist with repairing the gas leak.
 After the gas leaks are repaired and faulty gas pipes are restored, they will run a gas test to be sure the leaks are gone and any leaked gas has been flushed out of your home.

 Contact an Emergency Gas Leak Repair Specialist

 Attempting to maneuver gas lines without the proper training is unwise.
 As you’ve read above, there are many harmful physical symptoms associated with a natural gas leak.
-To protect your family and friends, schedule a natural gas line repair, replacement or relocation with a professional at Stephens Plumbing.
+To protect your family and friends, schedule a natural gas line leak repair, replacement, or relocation with a professional at Stephens Plumbing.
 From water heater repair, furnace installation, sump pump maintenance, to repiping, our team has the tools and skills to restore comfort to your home.
 Call us by phone at (630) 968-0783 or fill out a service request form to schedule an appointment.

 Furnace Repair & Installation Services